al2wang/math-thingy/README.md

-# Self-learning notes on advanced Math topics
+# Notes on advanced Math topics

 ## Link to my personal notes